UK Edition. Click here for US version.

 directly via the Yellow Card Scheme at:

-By reporting side effects you can help
+Apple App Store.
+By reporting side effects

-provide more information on the safety of
+you can help provide more information on

-How to store Amlodipine
+The following very common side effect has 5 How to store Amlodipine

 Keep this medicine out of the sight and